ykkumawat2022/Simon-Says-Game/README.md

 # Simon-Says-Game
-this is a simon says Game
+This is a simon says Game
+if you want to play this game.
+Click ->  https://ykkumawat2022.github.io/Simon-Says-Game/